SerhatUzbas/Recipick-App-React/README.md

 On the other hand, 10000 calls/month ables you free to create demo project with edamam.

+### Others

+1)Formik is used as a form validator.
+2)I prefered props drilling instead of Context API.
+3)I used refs first time in a project.

 You can check the app via :http://serhat-recipick.surge.sh/